How to create a web service for Microsoft Graph (Microsoft Teams)

 This is because Microsoft doesn’t trust desktop applications to safely store a client secret and will reject any authorization requests that contain one.

 The Microsoft documentation also specifies that the refresh token also includes a grant_type parameter.
-FME by default adds a response_type parameter, so this needs to be corrected.
+FME, by default, adds a response_type parameter, so this needs to be corrected.

 The final Request Format may look like this: